Mu2e/DCS/docs/welcome.md

-# Welcome to the Mu2e DCS Documentation

 This is a test of the welcome page.
 Hopefully it looks good!
+We'll add more stuff later on, so stay tuned.